cnthiesen/quantum-innovation-challenge/index.md

 A condition to be accepted for the submission of a project application is the clear documentation of an academic participant in form of a main team member of the project.
 More details about this on the eligibility page.

-Pre-registrations and questions via email can be sent to quantum_challenge@mqs.dk during the two weeks Q&A phase (1st of July until the 15th of July) and will be collectively answered via the Q&A/FQA page.
+Pre-registrations and questions via email can be sent to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a> during the two weeks Q&A phase (1st of July until the 15th of July) and will be collectively answered via the Q&A/FQA page.

 ## Outputs